misterpaul/NexposePerlScripts/GroupMaker/README.txt

     The script assumes Nexpose enforces unique group names.
 If two groups can have the same name, this may fail.

+INSTALLATION
+    This script makes use of a handful of libraries that are not included in the standard Perl distribution.
+You will need to install them from CPAN.
+On Windows, you can load them easily with cpan.
+On Unix, it may be trickier, depending on which flavor you are using.
+Before installing the perl modules, I had to install a bunch of other things.

+    Here are the CPAN modules you'll need to install, regardless of what system you are on:

+    *    XML::Simple (cpanm XML::Simple)

+    *    Term::ReadKey (cpanm Term::ReadKey)

+    *    Log::Log4perl (cpanm Log::Log4perl)

+    On Ubuntu Server 12.04, I had to install the following items before I could install the perl modules above:

+    *    make (apt-get install make)

+    *    gcc (apt-get install gcc)

+    *    expat-devel (apt-get install libexpat1-dev)  NOTE: on Debian systems (including RedHat and Ubuntu) the package is named libexpat1-dev, not expat-devel.
+On other Unix flavors, it might be expat-devel.

+    *    cpanm (cpan App::cpanminus)

 COPYRIGHT AND LICENSE
     Copyright 2013 misterpaul